|Policy Number: 14.14

 - Lodging Limit: The maximum lodging expense payment or reimbursement limit established by the State of Arizona, also known as the State’s lodging rate or Rack Rate.
 Lodging rates are “room” or “rack” rates; other charges that are imposed by the applicable government authority, such as taxes, may be reimbursed in addition to the lodging limit amount.

-- Long-Term Travel: A temporary work assignment to a duty post, in excess of thirty-five (35) miles from the individual’s residence and/or primary duty post for periods greater than thirty (30) days but less than one (1) year.
+- Long-Term Travel: A temporary work assignment to a duty post, more than thirty-five (35) miles from the individual’s residence and/or primary duty post for periods greater than thirty (30) days but less than one (1) year.
 Travel exceeding one (1) year should refer to Policy 9.14 Relocation Policy for Employees.

 - Traveler must be on authorized University travel at least 35-miles from their designated duty post to be eligible for reimbursement or direct payment to the vendor.
-Lodging rates are designated by the State of Arizona to provide suitable and safe, but not luxurious accommodations and travelers should request the lowest available rate.
+Lodging rates are designated by the State of Arizona Accounting Manual, Topic 50, Section 95, to provide suitable and safe, but not luxurious accommodations and travelers should request the lowest available rate.

 - Lodging costs incurred within 35 miles of the traveler’s designated duty post or residence will not be reimbursed unless extenuating circumstances exists which makes it necessary for the traveler to attain lodging.
 Supporting documentation must include an itemized billing statement from the lodging venue along with an explanation describing the extenuating circumstances.
 Reimbursement or direct pay to the lodging venue is considered taxable income to the employee and will be reported on the employee’s W-2 form.